Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-In order to analyze above numerical results, we employ a 1D effective model, in which the degrees of freedom of the elastic object along the $z$-axis are neglected.
-The equation of motion of the model is expressed as,
+\textbf{Analysis based on a 1D effective model.} To analyse the abovementioned numerical results, we employ a 1D effective model in which the degrees of freedom of the elastic object along the $z$-axis are neglected.
+The equation of motion of the model is expressed by